mlabs-haskell/catalyst-funded-projects/Fund8/Spec-DSL/README.md

 ## Current Status

-The PSL is in an early prototype state, and a video demo should be posted soon.
+The PSL is in an early prototype state, and a video demo will be posted soon.

-Type-level transaction specification established.
+Type-level transaction specification completed.

 The above underpins the automatic generation of transaction diagrams as well as automated test generation (coming soon).